mthh/grass-docker-py3-poulpe/README.md

-## Docker container to expose GRASS 7.7 `r.viewshed` and `r.sunmask` functionnalities
+## Docker container to expose GRASS 7.8 `r.viewshed` and `r.sunmask` functionnalities

-Note: *This container is based on the [development version of GRASS](https://trac.osgeo.org/grass/wiki/DownloadSource#GitGRASSmainsourcecoderepository) (current state of the master branch when building the container).*
+Note: *This container is based on the [release branch of GRASS 7.8](https://trac.osgeo.org/grass/wiki/DownloadSource) (current state of the tree when building the container).*

 ### Usage :